Accessible, collaborative and scalable – Microsoft 365 / Office 365 is the manifestation of everything Cloud working is supposed to be.

 In the real world, not only does this mean difficulty accessing email for everyday things like PowerPoint presentations, Word docs and other vital unstructured information, but it can also hamper a company when trying to respond to time-sensitive requests such as sales enquiries or even regulatory and audit requests.

-If an outage is widespread enough, tools like Teams, Skype for Business and OneDrive can also get knocked offline.
+If a Microsoft 365 outage is widespread enough, tools like Teams, Skype for Business and OneDrive can also get knocked offline.
 In addition, for those who have outsourced Active Directory, authentication can take a hit, causing users and admins to lose access to services, systems and apps regardless of where they’re hosted.

 For companies, ultimately this equates to missed deadlines and unhappy customers and potential business.
 In today’s challenging environment, it ultimately leads directly to lost valuable revenue.